wesdeir/clicker/README.md

 1. Navigate to **Training** page (page 5)
 2. Select click type: **Butterfly** / **Jitter** / **Normal**
 3. Press **F7** to start recording
-4. Click naturally (aim for 100+ clicks)
+4. Click naturally using only the selected click type as your clicking technique
-   - Minimum: 100 clicks
+   - Minimum: 150 clicks
-   - Recommended: 200 clicks
+   - Recommended: 250 clicks
-   - Complete: 250+ clicks
+   - Complete: >= 350 clicks
 5. Press **F7** to stop recording
 6. Press **F8** to export training data